North Dakota: Sports

-Bismarck was home of the Dakota Wizards of the NBA Development League, and currently hosts the Bismarck Bucks of the Indoor Football League.
+Bismarck was home of the Dakota Wizards of the NBA Development League and the Bismarck Bucks of the Indoor Football League.

-North Dakota has two NCAA Division I teams, the North Dakota Fighting Hawks and North Dakota State Bison, and two Division II teams, the Mary Marauders and Minot State Beavers.
+North Dakota has two NCAA Division I teams, the North Dakota Fighting Hawks and North Dakota State Bison, and three Division II teams, the Mary Marauders, Minot State Beavers and Jamestown Jimmies.

 Fargo is home to the USHL ice hockey team the Fargo Force.
 Fargo is also the home of the Fargo-Moorhead RedHawks of the American Association.

 The North Dakota High School Activities Association features more than 25,000 participants.

 Outdoor activities such as hunting and fishing are hobbies for many North Dakotans.
 Ice fishing, skiing, and snowmobiling are also popular during the winter months.
 Residents of North Dakota may own or visit a cabin along a lake.
 Popular sport fish include walleye, perch, and northern pike.

 The western terminus of the North Country National Scenic Trail is on Lake Sakakawea, where it abuts the Lewis and Clark Trail.